farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 **Undefined:** means a `variable` exists but at the moment it has no `value`.
 It may have never had a `value` or it might have used to have a `value` and it doesn't anymore but there is no other `value` and the vacuum of space it is `undefined`.

 **Undeclared:** is actually never formally declared in any scope that we have accessed to (we do not have a marble for it).
-And in `strict mode`, it always results in those `ReferenceErrors`.
+And in `strict-mode`, it always results in those `ReferenceErrors`.

 Unfortunately, JavaScript tries to mess around with this and pretend that `undeclared` is sort of the same thing as `undefined` and some of its error messages and other outputtings and things and not is historically a really bad idea.
 We need to keep these two concepts separate.
 There's a different something being `undeclared` (doesn't exist), and being `undefined` (definitely it does exist, but doesn't have a `value`).